urbanrobo/999-00003-A/README.md

    * 6.2 - The External Box (201-0001-A) and Lid (201-0003-A) shall be IP62 rated, while the Internal Box (201-0002-A) is not IP rated.
      * DESIGN NOTE: IP6X means dust protected, but not dust tight.
      * DESIGN NOTE: IPX2 means protection against small low pressure indirect water drops, NOT submersion under water or water spray from a bottle or hose.
-   * 6.3 - The taetr
-   YASH TO HELP
+   * 6.3 - TODO YASH TO HELP

 7. Production Cost:
    * 7.1 - The total "Part Dashboard" cost per OBC shall be less than $ ???
 (TODO pull data for Parts Dashboard)